 3. Urges all States to cooperate fully with and to assist the Special Rapporteur in the performance of the Special Rapporteur’s tasks, to provide all necessary information requested by the Special Rapporteur and to consider favourably the Special Rapporteur’s requests for visits and for implementing recommendations;

-4. Requests the Secretary-General and the United Nations High Commissioner for Human Rights to provide all human, financial and material resources necessary for the effective fulfilment of the mandate of the Special Rapporteur, including for country visits;
+4. Requests the Secretary-General and the United Nations High Commissioner for Human Rights to provide all human, financial and material resources necessary for the effective fulfilment of the mandate of the Special Rapporteur ;

 5. Requests the Special Rapporteur to submit an annual report to the Human Rights Council and to the General Assembly at its eighty-second and eighty-third sessions covering all activities relating to the mandate, with a view to maximizing the benefits of the reporting process;